joshukraine/dotfiles/README.md

 ## Prerequisites

-The dotfiles assume you are running macOS with the following software preinstalled:
+The dotfiles assume you are running macOS with the following software pre-installed:

 * [Oh-My-Zsh][oh-my-zsh]
 * [Homebrew][homebrew]